A Path Forward Exhibit

 - Lastly, there should also be a fourth sector at the Macdonald exhibit, in which the thoughts of opposing County residents are presented.
 Those who disagree with the official narrative which has clearly failed to tell the historic truth, and who hold a anti-colonial view, should be able to document it at the exhibit.
 If our tax dollars pay for this exhibit, then it must begin to tell the painful truth about Macdonald's colonial and post colonial crimes, without using polite euphemisms that hide the truth.

-Steve Staniek about 2 years ago
+Steve Staniek almost 3 years ago

 I think the proposal for an interpretive exhibit about Residential Schools and their history is an excellent idea, and glad to see First Nations involved in its creation and development.
 Any exhibit materials should be informed by the recommendations of the Truth and Reconciliatoon Commission.